mozilla/experimenter/docs/adrs/0012-exposure-events-and-coenrolling-features.md

 ## Pros and Cons of the Options

-### Record exposure events only when we're sure of which experiment is involved
+### Option 1: Record exposure events only when we're sure of which experiment is involved

-In practice, this is might be for when exactly one experiment is using the `messaging` feature.
+In practice, this might be only for when exactly one experiment is using the `messaging` feature.

 The message sending experiment owner should continue to use the `message-under-experiment` key.